wordshaker/jesswhite_4/_posts/2021-10-08-hacktober-maintainer-post.md

 * #### Link to the code of conduct
   Might seem like I've put this everywhere, but the Code of Conduct is inherently linked to contributing.
 This is a light reminder that if you are considering working on a repository, all contributors need to behave in a way that aligns to the Code of Conduct.

+Instructions for <a href="https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors" target="_blank">how to set up a contribution.md can be found here.</a>

 <br/>

 ### Avoiding PR clashes

-In the .NET Notts repositories we ask that people request to make changes on an existing issue or an issue they have raised.
+Tracking suggested changes can be done using Issues.
+For the repositories I look after I ask that a person is assigned to an existing issue or an that a new issue is raised.
 Once a maintainer has assigned the change to them, then they can raise a pull request.
-This worked on a "first-come-first-served" basis and we set a long time limit for people to complete the challenge in.
-If they don't complete in this time, the issue is re-opened to be picked up.
+This worked on a "first-come-first-served" basis.
+In the contribution guidelines, state how long an issue can be assigned to a person before it can be reassigned to someone new.
 This is indicated by un-assigning the issue and adding in labels again such as `help wanted` and removing `in progress` labels.

-The reason for this is we had a number of pull requests being raised for the same issue from numerous people.
-We needed a fair way to decide who's changes went through, and to be transparent about what this process was.
+The reason for this is you may have a number of pull requests being raised for the same issue from numerous people.
+This provides a fair way to decide who's changes went through, and to be transparent about what this process was.

 <br/>